Rdkang/chinguRandomWallpaper/README.md

 i have now realised can use [feh](https://wiki.archlinux.org/title/Feh), but miss out on one feature from this program. in this program can specify the minium size of a picture

+## To Do

+- create dmenu menu for infrequent actions
+- check to see if dmenu installed or rofi